Esophageal inlet patch: Description and etiology

 Esophageal inlet patches are well defined areas of mucosa which resemble stomach tissue and are pink or salmon colored.
 The mucosal surface of an esophageal inlet patch is typically flat, but may be slightly raised or slightly depressed.

 The development of an esophageal inlet patch may occur due to the misplacement of endoderm from the stomach early in development.

 Signs and symptoms

 Often esophageal inlet patches causes no symptoms and are identified incidentally during upper endoscopy.
 However, when present, symptoms may include difficulty swallowing (dysphagia), pain while swallowing (odynophagia), cough or globus sensation.

 Whether esophageal inlet patches may cause other symptoms, such as chronic cough or laryngitis, is unclear.

 Occasionally, esophageal inlet patches may be seen during a barium esophagram.
 Findings may include an irregular outline or indentation suggestive of an inlet patch.

 Diagnosis

+Histopathology of an esophageal inlet patch, showing gastric oxyntic-type mucosa, H&E stain.

 Esophageal inlet patches are diagnosed by upper endoscopy (esophagogastroduodenoscopy or EGD).
 Detection of esophageal inlet patches may be improved by the use of specialized imaging techniques such as narrow-band imaging (optical chromoendoscopy).